// reference

-The table below shows the most common grading scale used across US high schools and colleges.
-While specific cutoffs can vary by institution, this scale represents the standard that most students encounter.
+Specific cutoffs vary by institution.
+The table below shows the most widely used scale across US high schools and colleges.
 Some schools use whole letter grades only (A, B, C, D, F) without plus/minus distinctions.

 |---|---|---|---|